 Digital methods are also powering the construction process.
 Leading firms will now fly survey drones over a site before the build starts, gathering high-resolution, three-dimensional images to generate geospatial maps.
 This data is plugged into smart bulldozers equipped with machine-control technology; as the vehicles move, they collect information that is fed back to office-based teams so progress can be monitored remotely.

 While not every construction firm is ready to connect its sites in this way, the end-to-end digital approach is set to become more widespread in the wake of the crisis.
-Two-thirds of industry respondents to a recent survey thought COVID-19 would accelerate adoption of digital methods in construction.4 Global spending on BIM will more than double between 2020 and 2024, from $6 billion to $13 billion, according to Berenberg estimates.
+Two-thirds of industry respondents to a recent survey thought COVID-19 would accelerate adoption of digital methods in construction.7 Global spending on BIM will more than double between 2020 and 2024, from $6 billion to $13 billion, according to Berenberg estimates.

-The savings in cost and material waste can be substantial.
-A commercial concrete contractor recently announced the results of its first project using 3D-modelling software, which vastly improved accuracy and eliminated waste.5 Similarly, an infrastructure contractor found machine-control technology sped up road excavation by 44 per cent and improved accuracy by 75 per cent.6
+The savings in both cost and material waste can be substantial.
+A commercial concrete contractor recently announced the results of its first project using 3D-modelling software, which vastly improved accuracy and eliminated waste almost entirely.8 Similarly, an infrastructure contractor found machine-control technology sped up road excavation by 44 per cent and improved accuracy by 75 per cent.9

-As more companies take up digital methods, the industry could become cleaner and more efficient – an important consideration given building and construction account for 40 per cent of the world’s carbon emissions, making it one of the principal contributors to the climate crisis, according to the United Nations Environment Programme.
+As more companies take up digital methods, the industry as a whole could become cleaner and more efficient – an important consideration given building and construction account for 40 per cent of the world’s carbon emissions, making it one of the principal contributors to the climate crisis, according to the United Nations Environment Programme.

 90 per cent believe new regulations will have a major impact on construction operations

-Over the coming years, new buildings standards and green regulation are likely to compel further improvements.
-Around 90 per cent of industry experts believe such regulations will have a major impact on operations over the next decade (and 20 per cent think new regulation will arrive even sooner, within the next 12 months).10
+Over the coming years, new buildings standards and green regulation are likely to compel further improvements in sustainability and efficiency.
+Around 90 per cent of industry experts believe such regulations will have a major impact on construction operations over the next decade (and 20 per cent think new regulation will arrive even sooner, within the next 12 months).10

 Digitally connected sites offer further advantages after projects are completed; BIM-powered buildings typically come with “digital twins”, or virtual facsimiles that serve as a reference point for refurbishments and upgrades.
 This could prove useful for asset owners in the post-COVID era, as they seek to renovate and adapt their buildings.
 Office blocks look set to become more open, collaborative spaces to complement increased home working, according to research from Aviva Investors’ real assets team.11

-Meanwhile, manufacturers of elevators, air-conditioning units and door locks can take advantage of improved connectivity to monitor performance and offer maintenance before problems arise, minimising disruptions for a building’s owners and tenants.
+Meanwhile, manufacturers of components such as elevators, air-conditioning units and door locks can take advantage of improved connectivity to monitor performance and offer maintenance before problems arise, minimising disruptions for a building’s owners and tenants.
 For their part, such manufacturers are able to retain lucrative service contracts.

 Industrial manufacturing and the internet of things

 This example shows the potential of digitalisation in another area: advanced manufacturing.
-Experts have talked for years about the fourth industrial revolution, big data and the internet of things (IoT).
+Experts have talked for years about the possibilities of the fourth industrial revolution, big data and the internet of things (IoT).
 But it is only now that companies are beginning to fully appreciate the value of these tools, as 5G improves connection speeds and the coronavirus pandemic forces companies to devise new ways of working.

-Firms are also exploring sophisticated ways to link hardware and software, using cutting-edge technologies such as artificial intelligence and augmented reality (AR).
+But firms are also exploring more sophisticated ways to link hardware and software, using cutting-edge technologies such as artificial intelligence and augmented reality (AR).
 As industrial products such as cars and aeroplanes increasingly resemble computers, so the factories that make them are taking on a digital character.
-Machinery is becoming autonomous, with each part of the assembly line connected with the others using data and cloud infrastructure linked to the company’s broader CAD and PLM systems, allowing it to monitor the entire installed base to analyse data and quickly identify issues.
+Machinery is becoming autonomous, with each part of the assembly line connected with the others using data and cloud infrastructure that can be linked to the company’s broader CAD and PLM systems, allowing it to monitor the entire installed base to analyse data and quickly identify issues.

 Aveva is also among the companies that offer AR applications, a method of visually overlaying digital information on physical environments.
 The best-known example is the mobile video game Pokémon Go, which uncannily deposits fantastical creatures into real-world scenes.
-But AR has more serious applications.
+But AR has a range of more serious applications in industry.

-At defence and aerospace contractor Lockheed Martin, engineers building F35 fighter planes and NASA spacecraft now wear AR glasses equipped with sensors and cameras, which display virtual renderings of components with instructions on how and where they should be installed.
+At defence and aerospace contractor Lockheed Martin, for instance, engineers building F35 fighter planes and NASA spacecraft now wear AR glasses equipped with sensors and cameras, which display virtual renderings of components with instructions on how and where they should be installed.
 The glasses have improved accuracy and allowed engineers to work 30 per cent faster, bringing substantial savings in labour costs.14 The company reports that using AR saves $38 in labour for each metal fastener it installs on its spacecraft – to put that figure in context, it buys around two million fasteners every year.15

-Meanwhile, US industrial software company PTC says AR tools help manufacturing teams quickly monitor the status of equipment, simulate the effects of new component installations or provide immersive training.
-The company has forged strategic partnerships with Microsoft and hardware specialist Rockwell Automation.
+Meanwhile, the US-based industrial software company PTC says its AR tools can help manufacturing teams quickly monitor the status of equipment, simulate the effects of new component installations or provide immersive training experiences for staff.
+The company has forged strategic partnerships with tech giant Microsoft and hardware specialist Rockwell Automation.
 This is indicative of a growing trend for collaborations between software and hardware firms across the manufacturing industry, says Clare.

 While there are parallels between the digital tools being rolled out across construction and manufacturing, equity investors should be mindful that the competitive dynamics of each industry are very different.

 In construction, the market for digital solutions is concentrated around a few providers

-In construction, the market for digital solutions is concentrated around a few first movers who have a significant advantage, partly because construction engineers and architects trained on one BIM platform tend to be reluctant to switch to another.
-These firms also have significant brand recognition, as reflected in industry parlance; “to Trimble” has become a verb referring to any form of sophisticated digital upgrade in construction, whether or not Trimble itself is involved.
+In construction, the market for digital solutions is concentrated around a few providers.
+These first movers have a significant advantage, partly because construction engineers and architects who have trained on one BIM platform tend to be reluctant to switch to another.
+These firms also tend to have significant brand recognition, as reflected in industry parlance; “to Trimble” has become a verb referring to any form of sophisticated digital upgrade in construction, whether or not Trimble itself is involved.